 In the first three years we grew so quickly we didn’t know what day of the week it was.
 We moved our home office to a downtown Toronto location and today have reps in four Canadian cities.
 We also have a list of high-profile clients, including Western Union and the Ontario government.
-Our revenues have grown 30% annually for the last few years and in 2014, we’d like to expand into the U.S. market.
+Our revenues have grown 30% annually for the last few years and we’d like to expand into the U.S. market.

 Besides our company, we’ve made one other investment.
 We’ve each bought homes in Toronto.
 We can finally say we’re true members of the community and our business is here to stay.
 That’s all we ever really wanted.—As told to Julie Cazzin